 - Surgery to take a sample of tissue to be tested.
 During a surgical biopsy, the doctor makes an incision in the skin and removes all or part of the tumor.

-Determining the type of biopsy you need and the details of how to perform it requires careful planning on the part of your medical team.
+Determining the type of biopsy you need and the details of how to perform it require careful planning on the part of your medical team.
 The doctor must realize the biopsy in a way that does not interpose with future surgery to remove cancer from the bones.
 For this reason, ask your doctor for help, so he can refer you to a medical team experienced in the treatment of bone tumors before your biopsy.

 Bone marrow cancer symptoms